 Applying to College

 There's a lot to consider when applying to college as an undocumented or DACA student.
-The good news is that no federal law requires applicants to disclose proof of citizenship to gain admission into a U.S. college.
+The good news is that you don't need to disclose proof of citizenship to gain admission into a U.S. college.

-However, some states put restrictions on undocumented students.
+However, some states put restrictions on undocumented students, according to the National Conference of State Legislatures.
 For example, South Carolina and Alabama bar these students from attending public colleges.
-And states like Arizona, Georgia, and Missouri do not allow undocumented students to qualify for in-state tution.
+And states like Arizona, Georgia, and Missouri do not allow undocumented students to qualify for in-state tuition.